CodingBobby/codingbobby.github.io/_posts/2021-04-14-modern-musical-masterpieces.md

 So today, I want to show the other side of it and share some pieces that I find particularly interesting and joyful to listen to – personally.
 Out there, you will find tons of great similar and also very different artists, so of course, I can only show a selection.

-If you are logged into Spotify on the browser you are reading this right now, you can play the full songs from here, otherwise, you'll only get a short prelisten.
+If you are logged into Spotify on the browser you are reading this with right now, you can play the full songs from here, otherwise, you'll only get a short prelisten.

 ## <a href="https://jamespaget.bandcamp.com/" target=blank_>James Paget</a>
 Very spacey and emotional tracks that are awesome to listen to whilst reading sci-fi novels.